-We're working with BP, the South Australian Research and Development Institute, University of Adelaide and Flinders University to unlock the mysteries of the Great Australian Bight's vast area of ocean and coast.
+We worked with BP, the South Australian Research and Development Institute, University of Adelaide and Flinders University to unlock the mysteries of the Great Australian Bight's vast area of ocean and coast.

-We need to know more about the Great Australian Bight
+Discovering the Great Australian Bight

 The area also houses an abundance of marine resources and wealth which can be realised for the benefit of all Australians.